ryvn-technologies/ryvn-build-action/README.md

 1. Installs the Ryvn CLI
 2. Retrieves service configuration from Ryvn API
+3. Automatically detects build method:
+   - If `buildpack: "nixpack"` is set in service definition, uses Nixpacks with the service's build command
+   - If `use_nixpacks: true` is provided as input, uses Nixpacks
+   - Otherwise uses standard Docker build with Dockerfile
-3. Authenticates with AWS ECR
+4. Authenticates with AWS ECR
-4. Builds the Docker image or packages the Helm chart
+5. Builds the Docker image or packages the Helm chart
-5. Pushes to the Ryvn Registry (unless `build_only` is set to true)
+6. Pushes to the Ryvn Registry (unless `build_only` is set to true)

+## Nixpacks Configuration

+The action supports two ways to use Nixpacks:

+1. **Manual**: Set `use_nixpacks: true` in your workflow
+2. **Automatic**: Configure your service with `buildpack: "nixpack"` in the Ryvn service definition

+When using automatic detection, the action will:

+- Extract the `build.command` from your service definition
+- Use it as the `NIXPACKS_BUILD_CMD` environment variable
+- Build with Nixpacks using your service's specific build command

 ## License